zengjixiang/jina/docs/concepts/client/send-graphql-mutation.md

 # Send GraphQL Mutation

-If the Flow is configured with GraphQL endpoint, then you can use Jina {class}`~jina.Client` {meth}`~jina.clients.mixin.MutateMixin.mutate` to fetch data via GraphQL mutations:
+If the Flow is configured with GraphQL endpoint, then you can use Jina-serve {class}`~jina.Client` {meth}`~jina.clients.mixin.MutateMixin.mutate` to fetch data via GraphQL mutations:

 ````{admonition} Only available for docarray<0.30
 :class: note